antifold

 Ghost Flies: Quantum Tunneling Through Barriers

-Classical physics says it's impossible: a ball rolling toward a hill needs enough energy to climb over, or it rolls back.
+Classical physics says it is impossible: a ball rolling toward a hill needs enough energy to climb over, or it rolls back.
 End of story.
-But in 1927, quantum mechanics revealed nature's cheat code: particles can tunnel through barriers they shouldn't be able to cross.
-This isn't science fiction; it's happening in your body right now (enzymes use tunneling for catalysis) and in every transistor in your computer.
+But in 1927, quantum mechanics revealed nature's cheat code: particles can tunnel through barriers they classically cannot cross.
+This is not a theoretical curiosity -- it is happening inside your body right now, where enzymes exploit tunneling for catalysis, and inside every transistor in your computer.

 Our quantum flies below demonstrate this ghostly behavior.
 Watch flies with insufficient energy somehow appear on the other side of the barrier.
 The tunneling probability is tiny but never zero.
 Adjust the barrier height and watch how tunneling probability changes exponentially.
 This is the principle behind scanning tunneling microscopes, radioactive decay, and the quantum computers that might soon make current encryption obsolete.